 Learn more about the Youth Garden Workshops designed for parents, teachers and other volunteers interested in creating or maintaining a youth garden at your school, church or other community entity.
-The Spring Workshop is scheduled for March 29, 2014.
-Registration is now online by clicking on the link above.
-More details and agendas will be provided via email upon registration.
+The Spring Workshop is scheduled March 21, 2015.
+The registration site will be updated soon.
+More details and the agenda will be provided via email to all registered attendees.

 School Garden Grants

-Follow each of the links below for complete details of Garden Grants currently open for applications.
-The deadlines are listed below.
-Don’t delay, apply now:
+Follow the link below for complete details of Garden Grants currently open for applications.

 LifeLab and CSGN